 With a slight abuse of notation, the left-invariant vector fields on $\mathds{H}$ whose values at the identity are $X, Y$ and $Z$ will also be denoted by $X, Y$ and $Z$ respectively.
 Their expression in exponential coordinates is

 The distribution $\mathcal{D} := \left\{X, Y\right\}$ is left-invariant and bracket generating, that is to say $\mathrm{Lie}(\mathcal{D}_g) = \T_g(\mathds{H})$ for all $g \in \mathds{H}$.

 The Heisenberg group $\mathds{H}$ has been studied extensively when equipped with its natural sub-Riemannian structure, i.e. with a scalar product on $\mathcal{D}$ that turns $X$ and $Y$ into an orthonormal basis.
-In this work, we propose to further the study of the Heisenberg endowed with a \emph{sub-Finsler} structure.
+In this work, we are going to study the Heisenberg endowed with a \emph{sub-Finsler} structure.
 Carnot groups endowed with sub-Finsler metrics have been extensively studied in connection with geometric group theory (see \cite{stoll1998,breuillard--ledonne2013,duc, tashiro2022}), with optimal control theory (see \cite{barilari2017,lok,lok2}), and more recently with isoperimetric problems (see \cite{Monti2023}).